glathoud/js.metaret/README.md

 [3] http://www.stanford.edu/class/cs242/readings/backus.pdf

-= How to use here: quickly test a small idea =
+# How to use here: to quickly test a small idea

 Look at [jsm_dev.html] and [jsm_dev/expl.js] and play around with them to start with.

-= How to use outside =
+# How to use outside

 Use the script [metaret_standalone.js] to develop and test (similarly to [jsm_dev.html]).